JGRennison/OpenTTD-patches/README.md

   * Add setting to control if and how land purchasing is permitted. (added in v0.29.0).
   * Add GUI setting for when to ask for confirmation before overwriting an existing savegame file, add unique ID to savegames. (added in v0.29.1).
   * Add game setting to allow only non-stop orders for trains and road vehicles. (added in v0.29.3).
+  * Disallow ordering ordinary road vehicles to tram depots and vice versa. (added in v0.30.0).
+  * Add UI setting for whether to open the new vehicle GUI when share-cloning. (added in v0.30.0).
+  * Add company setting for whether to advance order when cloning/copying/sharing (if current depot is in order list). (added in v0.30.0).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html) ([online copy](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions.html)).
   * [Low-level code/performance changes](docs/jgrpp-low-level-changes.md).

 * Translations
   * German (by Auge and Kruemelchen)
   * Korean (by kiwitreekor and TELK)
+  * Japanese (by Qwerty Asd)

 * Superseded features
   * Label threads with a descriptive name on supported Unixy platforms (added in v0.8.1), in trunk as of r27670.
   * Add a 32bpp SSE2 palette animator.
 This is ~4x faster than the non-accelerated palette animator (added in v0.9.0), in trunk as of commit 17257b96.
   * Increase number of available rail track types from 16 to 32 [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=74365) (added in v0.13.0), this is increased to 64 rail track types in trunk as of commit bf8d7df7, (added in v0.26.0).
+  * Towns build bridges over rails [imported](https://www.tt-forums.net/viewtopic.php?f=33t=76052) (added in v0.21.0), in trunk as of commit 50a0cf19.

 #### Caveats for loading savegames from the [Spring 2013 Patch Pack](http://www.tt-forums.net/viewtopic.php?f=33&t=66892):
 * This is not guaranteed to be bug free